sofiane87/bio-informatics/README.md

 *	**main.py :** This file contains most of the work and all attempted machine learning techniques aside from RNNs
 *	**temp_rnn.py :** This file contains all attempts related to RNNs [both LSTM and GRU cells have been attempted]
 *	**tf_idf.py :** This file contains a preprocessing step where various interesting key words were identified using metrics such as *tf-idf* score

+## The Results :

+a report in pdf format is available to better understand the nature of the work that was completed : [**report_ucabsm1.pdf** link](https://github.com/sofiane87/bio-informatics/report-ucabsm1.pdf)